 - Altitude sickness can be deadly and is a major concern due to the high elevations of most treks.
-Add a few days to acclimate, and become knowledgeable about the acute mountain sickness (AMS), especially High Altitude Cerebral Edema (HACE) and High Altitude Pulmonary Edema (HAPE).
+Add a few days to acclimate, and become knowledgeable about acute mountain sickness (AMS), especially High Altitude Cerebral Edema (HACE) and High Altitude Pulmonary Edema (HAPE).
 How to recognize and how to prevent.
 Diamox tablets can lessen some of the symptoms but do not treat or prevent the impacts, talk to your doctor to see whether it’s safe for you to use.

-- Plan ahead of time Some of the most popular trails might require trekking permits like for the Inca Trail so book ahead.
+- Plan ahead of the time Some of the most popular trails might require trekking permits like for the Inca Trail so book ahead.

 - Insurance: Ensure that your travel insurance does include trekking as a sport, as well as high altitude trails.
-Many traditional travel insurances don’t or have altitude limitations.
+Many traditional travel insurances don’t offer or have altitude limitations.
 Which means you might not be protected as you expect.

 - Pack in layers: Layers, layers, layers.
 Even more important given the remote trails and ever-changing weather conditions.

 - Trekking Gear: Three items are a must, but your packing list should include adequate equipment:

 - a waterproof, windproof jacket.
 Not sure what to get?
 Click here to find your lightweight waterproof jacket before your next trekking adventure.